-20 days/40 Clock Hours Classroom Training/16 Clock Hours Range/16 Clock Hours Over the Road/108 Clock Hours Observation
+16 days/45 Clock Hours Classroom Training/16 Clock Hours Range/16 Clock Hours Over the Road/103 Clock Hours Remedial

-Commercial truck driving procedures and techniques, along with classroom theory will be taught and practiced during this 20 day course.
+Commercial truck driving procedures and techniques, along with classroom theory will be taught and practiced during this 16 day course.
 The student will learn how to correctly and safely perform required skill standards.
 This course will prepare the student to obtain a Commercial Driver's License with the issuing State and be trained for an entry level position.

-The course includes 40 hours of classroom instruction related to knowledge of the State's CDL, driving safely, airbrakes, combination vehicles, log books, trip planning, along with public and employee relations.
+The course includes 45 hours of classroom instruction related to knowledge of the State's CDL, driving safely, airbrakes, combination vehicles, log books, trip planning, along with public and employee relations.
 The student will be prepared to take the CDL permit exam the first week of class.
-If a student enrolled in the CDL Training Course fails the permit test three times (two times for a Tennessee resident) within the first eight days, they will be subject to dismissal from the course.
+If a student enrolled in the CDL Training Course fails the permit test three times (two times for a Tennessee resident) within the first eight days, their provisional enrollment will expire.
 This allows the student to drive while accompanied by a CDL driver.
 NOTE: Student must obtain permit prior to field training.